AQA20/blog-cms/README.md

-# 500kalima CMS Dashboard
+# Blog CMS

-This project is a CMS dashboard for `500kalima.com`, built using `Next.js` and `TypeScript`.
-The dashboard is currently only accessibly by admins, but you can access the test dashboard ([manage.500kalima.com](https://manage.500kalima.com)) where you can test it on a dummy blog ([test.500kalima.com](https://test.500kalima.com)).
+This project is a Blog CMS dashboard. built using `Next.js` and `TypeScript`.
+The dashboard is currently only accessibly by admins, but you can access the test dashboard at ([manage.500kalima.com](https://manage.500kalima.com)) where you can test it on a dummy blog ([test.500kalima.com](https://test.500kalima.com)).

-Test Email: `test@500kalima.com`
+Email: `test@500kalima.com`
-Test password: `Qzbs2+Clw%fK4p6`
+Password: `Qzbs2+Clw%fK4p6`

 ---